 The World Bank’s assistance to Afghanistan’s education sector started against a bleak backdrop, as there had been no education for girls before 2001.
 The Taliban had banned education for girls, school infrastructure had been decimated, and there was a critical shortage in the quantity and quality of teachers.
 In addition, the sector was hampered by a prevalence of multiple curricula, low literacy rates, high gender inequity, and weak higher education and technical and vocational training programs.
 Afghanistan in 2002, still in a state of conflict and emerging out of two decades of turmoil, had generations in need of education and skills.
 The demand for education services was tremendous and far outstripped supply.
 As demand for education continues to soar, providing equitable access to quality education, especially for girls, remains the biggest challenge.

-The Bank sought to encourage community participation and secure long-term sustainability of its work by aligning project development objectives with the government’s development objectives and its education strategies and plans.
+The ARTF and Bank sought to encourage community participation and secure long-term sustainability of its work by aligning project development objectives with the government’s development objectives and its education strategies and plans.
 Improving the quality of outputs as well as enhancing the overall quality of teaching and the learning environment is critical.
 School infrastructure grants, quality improvement grants, and teacher and principal training have helped bring about notable improvements in quality and participation in education.
 In addition, the formation of school Shuras (community-led decision-making bodies) has helped enhance community participation and local ownership of education investments.
 The Shuras help facilitate community contracting for establishing new schools and also help create school improvement plans, as well as providing round the clock support on various issues facing the schools.

-Altogether, 11,695 principals have completed School Management Training (among them, 605 female principals) and the Bank helped establish 618 Principal Learning Circles to promote a tradition of continued learning and knowledge exchange.
+Altogether, 11,695 principals have completed School Management Training (among them, 605 female principals) and the ARTF and Bank helped establish 618 Principal Learning Circles to promote a tradition of continued learning and knowledge exchange.
 Finally, as of 2012, total of 3351 female teachers were receiving scholarships to attend teacher training colleges.

 Toward the Future

-Remarkable progress has been achieved with the Bank’s support, and the focus is now shifting toward improving the quality and the longer-term sustainability of results.
+Remarkable progress has been achieved with the ARTF and Bank’s support, and the focus is now shifting toward improving the quality and the longer-term sustainability of results.
 In addition, Afghanistan is undergoing a transition process that will see a reduction in international presence, as well as decrease in aid money.
 To further consolidate project gains and, more importantly, to strengthen systems at Ministry of Education, the Bank will extend the Education Quality Improvement Program.
 During this time, a learning outcomes assessment – as well as several other preparatory and summative measures – will be taken to prepare for a new program that will reflect the needs and context of the achievements of the past decade.